luiswirth/bsc-thesis/src/matter.typ

 $
 The inverse metric is very important for us, since differential forms are covariant tensors, therefore they are measured by the inverse metric tensor.

+Computing the inverse is numerically unstable and instead it would be better to rely on matrix factorization to do computation invovling the inverse metric.
+However this quickly becomes intractable.
+For this reason we chose here to rely on the directly computed inverse matrix nontheless.

 We introduce a struct to represent the Riemannian metric at a particular point as the Gramian matrix and inverse Gramian matrix.